PPindel/test-a-wheel/README.md

   ![image](https://github.com/PPindel/test-a-wheel/assets/114284732/a4992a96-bd82-47e8-96ec-b28eb3cd60ef)

 - Add service (product) and add blog posts to blog options for admins (admins also can edit or delete services and blog posts):
+  - simple and easy access from the profile dropdown menu (admins only)

   ![image](https://github.com/PPindel/test-a-wheel/assets/114284732/108a8fa4-4a8c-4187-bd90-6a6aeba8b3fc)